Huntsekkern/walletconnect-utils-nym/jsonrpc/nym-http/README.md

 In the future, I can consider making it a proper TS/JS module, so that it is easier to reuse in other parts of the code than where I'm directly integrating.

+Must `npm link` here if not published yet.